 You will also have a large, visible scar on your arm from the surgery.

 How do I get ready for a brachioplasty?

 First, you should ask your healthcare provider if this surgery is right for you.
 If

-you have certain health issues, the risks of the surgery might not be worth it.
-Your
+you have certain health issues, the risks of the surgery may outweigh the benefits.

 of surgery.
 You will also need to commit to a healthy lifestyle and maintain a stable